itxsamad1/Tri-Pack-Excel-2-PDF-Converter/README.md

-# Excel to PDF Converter
+# Tri-Pack Excel to PDF Converter

-A React web application that converts Excel pallet tag files to PDF format, matching the exact layout and formatting of the sample output.
+A React web application that converts Excel pallet tag files to PDF format for Tri-Pack Films Limited.
+Generates professional 4x6 inch pallet tags with company branding, matching the exact layout and formatting requirements.

 ## Features